 Centaurus Metals Limited ("the Company") is a company domiciled in Australia.
 The Company's registered address is Level 1, 16 Ord Street, West Perth WA 6005.
-The consolidated financial statements of the Company as at and for the year ended 30 June 2012 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities").
-The Group primarily is involved in exploration for iron ore resources.
+The consolidated financial statements of the Company as at and for the period ended 31 December 2012 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities").
+The Group is a for-profit entity primarily involved in exploration for and development of iron ore resources.